shotgunsoftware/developer.shotgunsoftware.com/docs/en/shotgun/webhooks.md

 A consumer service must respond to deliveries in order for the system to consider them successfully delivered.

-{% include warning title="Response Timeouts" content="A response must be received within 6 seconds of delivery to a webhook’s URL, after which the connection will be closed.** Failure to respond in time will result in a failed delivery." %}
+{% include warning title="Response Timeouts" content="A response must be received within six seconds of delivery to a webhook’s URL, after which the connection will be closed.** Failure to respond in time will result in a failed delivery." %}

 #### Status codes